symfony/symfony-docs/quick_tour/the_view.rst

 of its main concepts.

-A Twig template is a text file that can generate any type of content (HTML, CSS, JavaScript, XML, CSV, LaTeX, etc.) Twig elements are separated from the rest of the template contents using any of these delimiters:
+A Twig template is a text file that can generate any type of content (HTML, CSS, JavaScript, XML, CSV, LaTeX, etc.).
+Twig elements are separated from the rest of the template contents using any of these delimiters:

 ``{{ ... }}``